CTPSSTAFF/getting-started-with-plotly/GETTING_STARTED.md

 ```
 python -m http.server 8888
 ```

-The __8888__ parameter in the command you just entered is the number of the __port__ on which your webserver will be "listening for traffic", i.e., listening for requests to display a web page \(and in our case, display a data visualizaiton\).
+The __8888__ parameter in the command you just entered is the number of the __port__ on which your webserver will be "listening for traffic", i.e., listening for requests to display a web page \(in our case, display a data visualizaiton\).

 Let's make sure our webserver is working.
 To do this: